NEBRASKA

 (1864 - 1865), Grand Island

-A 24-foot square log and sod settlers' fort built by William Stolley.
-Some of the timber is said to have later been used to construct some of the structures in the park.
-Underneath the fort was an 88-foot long stable.
+A 24-foot square log and sod settlers' fort built by William Stolley to shelter about 35 people during Indian troubles.
+Built after the O.K.
+Store was fortified (see below).
+Some of the fort's timber is said to have later been used to construct a school in 1869 (still extant).
+Underneath the fort was an 88-foot long underground chamber used as a stable.
+Adjacent to the fort/cave site is the original Stolley homestead, which was built in 1858.

 Junction Station Post